In a list of words with the potential to strike unmitigated dread into the heart of any Commodore fan, these three would rank pretty highly.

 Merely 48 hours before the auction was due to commence, New Star pulled out of the deal having been convinced that if they joined forces with Escom they would automatically be granted the manufacturing rights without investing a cent.
 David and Colin felt honour bound to withdraw their offer, knowing they didn’t have the financial muscle to resuscitate Commodore without New Star’s majority stake, and Escom’s $14m bid was accepted, despite Dell offering $1m more.
 What swung it for Escom was that they had spent the previous six months undertaking the necessary due diligence procedures, whereas Dell came late to the party and hadn’t even got off the starting blocks.
 The judge refused to wait for them to play catch up and the trademark bandits snatched the spoils.
 By all accounts, Escom – the second largest computer manufacturer in Germany at the time with sales amassing $1.1b the previous year – had played a blinder, what with Commodore’s assets being valued at $20m.

-Prior to sidling up to the table with their suitcases stuffed with bank notes, New Star (aka Tianjin Family-used Multimedia Co.) were in the shady business of churning out knock-off Nintendo and Mega Drive console clones.
-In fact they were at the forefront of 16-bit gaming at the time having corralled 80% of the Chinese market and sold a million units in 1994.
+Prior to sidling up to the table with their suitcases stuffed with banknotes, New Star (aka Tianjin Family-used Multimedia Co.) were in the shady business of churning out knock-off Nintendo and Mega Drive console clones.
+In fact, they were at the forefront of 16-bit gaming at the time having corralled 80% of the Chinese market and sold a million units in 1994.
 They were perfectly comfortable with their commercial standing, and only became embroiled in the buy-out fray when the Chinese government insisted they clean up their act, under enormous pressure from the Japanese console giants who were keen to protect their intellectual property, one would imagine.

-Through their greed and pliability they entered into an arrangement with Escom on the proviso that they would be awarded the contract to revive the production of the original Amiga line for distribution to western markets.
+Through their greed and pliability, they entered into an arrangement with Escom on the proviso that they would be awarded the contract to revive the production of the original Amiga line for distribution to western markets.
 What actually happened when push came to shove veered somewhat off-base.
 The manufacturing contract was instead bestowed upon the Tietsin Trust & Investment Co. who had established a factory near Beijing to get the ball rolling.
 Even so, this wasn’t the end of the story for New Star.

-The former console forgers’ parent company, the New Jersey based Rightiming Electronics Corporation, were offered the option to purchase a license to produce officially endorsed Amiga clones to be sold in the Far East under the ‘New Star’ trade-name.
+The former console forgers’ parent company, the New Jersey-based Rightiming Electronics Corporation, were offered the option to purchase a license to produce officially endorsed Amiga clones to be sold in the Far East under the ‘New Star’ trade-name.
 So much for their ‘free lunch’.
 Regardless, New Star acceded and their first offering was to be christened the seemingly typo-tastic Amiga 5A00.
 According to their vice president/chairman, Jing Jian Li, the internet-enabled machine was to sport a 68000 processor and run on version 3.1 of the Amiga OS.
 The gutsy upstarts even intended to provide a ‘walled garden’ ISP solution to maintain complete control over the product, which technically would be in defiance of the Chinese government who already had that particular avenue sewn up!

-It’s not clear if such a system ever materialised, though what we do know is that the license to use the Amiga brand name for similar projects was transferred to another New Jersey based company for $5m plus 8m shares of common stock in the postliminary organisation.
+It’s not clear if such a system ever materialised, though what we do know is that the license to use the Amiga brand name for similar projects was transferred to another New Jersey-based company for $5m plus 8m shares of common stock in the postliminary organisation.
 Lotus Pacific by way of their subsidiary, Regent Electronics Corporation, did go on to release a tangible product, the Amiga-powered Wonder TV A6000 set top box.
 It was designed by a number of ex-Commodore engineers in conjunction with the German Amiga peripheral company, DCE.
-Designated an all-in-one, jack of all trades, the device was projected to sell for roughly the equivalent of the Amiga 1200 with a release date penciled in for the end of 1997.
+Designated an all-in-one, jack of all trades, the device was projected to sell for roughly the equivalent of the Amiga 1200 with a release date pencilled in for the end of 1997.
 It would operate as a fax machine, play audio and karaoke discs, and MPEG movies, in addition to running existing 32-bit Amiga games and utilities.

-In essence it was the CDTV, albeit released at a juncture when the market was more aptly attuned to its potential.
+In essence, it was the CDTV, albeit released at a juncture when the market was more aptly attuned to its potential.
 At the heart of the sleek looky-likey is an AGA architecture and 020 or 030 processor.
 Media storage options are catered for by the integrated 4x CD drive, floppy drive and an IDE interface to permit the installation of hard drives, while the unit is controlled using a wireless joypad-TV remote hybrid device very similar to the one supplied with Commodore’s archetypal ‘A500 in a CD player’.

 Escom tried to run before they could walk and subsequently declared bankruptcy in July 1996.
 The Commodore business changed hands once again in the year following their demise, this time being swallowed up by the PC clone manufacturers, Gateway 2000 and Tulip Computers.
 Tulip won the rights to the Commodore trade-name, while Gateway walked away with everything that remained.